menandmice/micetro_docs/guides/implementation/central_database_linux.rst

 .. note::
     * High Availability for the database is only available for PostgreSQL.

     * Deploying Micetro using the Azure Marketplace configures the environment automatically for Azure SQL.
-Refer to :ref:`installation-azure` for details.
+Refer to :ref:`install-azure` for details.

 .. _central-sqlite-linux: